 Wine pairing

-You will need something with high acidity to cut through the creamy mustard sauce so try a Chardonnay or Sancerre.
+You will need something with high acidity to cut through the creamy mustard sauce, so try a creamy oaked Chardonnay or a Sancerre.

 Variations and substitutions

-- Meat - instead of pork sausages, you could use chicken
+- Meat - instead of pork sausages, you could use chicken, lean ground beef, or any ground meat of your choice.

-- Cheese - if you're pondering whether or not you could also add cheese to this, you're on my wave length.
-I reckon some tangy parmesan would taste banging sprinkled on top.
+- Cheese - if you're pondering whether or not you could also add cheese to this, you're on my wavelength.
+I reckon some tangy parmesan would taste great sprinkled on top.

 Equipment

-I made this in a shallow enamelled cast-iron casserole dish and yes it was from Le Creuset because I am unoriginal and obsessed with them.
-But it lasts forever and comes in pretty colours so...
+I made this in a shallow enameled cast-iron casserole dish, and yes it was from Le Creuset because I am unoriginal and obsessed with them.
+But it lasts forever and comes in pretty colors.

 Storage